 A pest infestation can make a unit uninhabitable pretty quickly.
-That’s why landlords must maintain livable conditions in their properties.
-It’s in best interest of the tenant and property owner, to stay on top of pest control and related preventative maintenance.
+Because landlords are required by law to maintain livable conditions, it is in the best interest of both parties to stay on top of pest control and related preventative maintenance.

 Both parties—the tenant and the landlord—play an active role in preventing a pest infestation.
 Pest control should be part of regular maintenance on a property for management companies.